gaetanserre/LiSA/README.md

 ## TODO list
 - Optimize the computation time.
-- Improve the quality of the obtained image.
+- Improve the rendering technique.
 - Add transparency and refraction.

 ## Credits